 Can you cook chicken in slow cooker without liquid?

 Yes!
-You sure can cook chicken in a slow cooker without adding liquid.
-Here’s a recipe on how…
+You can cook chicken in a slow cooker without adding liquid.
+Here’s a recipe that I’ve used…

 Delicious Slow Cooker Chicken and Potatoes

 - 1 whole chicken

 - Baby carrots, you will need about ½ a bag of carrots

 - Red or yellow potatoes, you will need about ½ a bag of potatoes

 - Pepper & salt as seasoning to taste

 - 3 teaspoons paprika (optional)